 The spleen 6 point (SP6) is considered one of the more versatile and commonly used points.
 It’s used for many conditions, including labor induction.

 Known as Sanyinjiao — or three yin intersection — the SP6 is located above the ankle, on the backside of the shinbone (lower calf).
-About the distance of four fingers up the backside of the calf.
+About the distance of four finger widths above the inner ankle bone.

 What to do: Use your index finger to apply firm pressure on the point for a few seconds.
 Take a one-minute break before repeating.